AndreaCimminoArriaga/Sorbas/README.md

 ## Running an example

-We have inlcuded a scenario to ilustrate how Sorbas can be run, the scenarios is 'Restaurants'.
-Other scenarios ready to run can be found [here]()
+We have inlcuded a scenario this readme to ilustrate how Sorbas can be run, the scenarios is 'Restaurants'.
+All scenarios ready to run can be found [here](https://zenodo.org/record/2555034#.XFgFjc9Khz8)

-To run this example just type in your console
+To run this example download the restaurants.zip, move to the training directory and just type in your console

 ```
 java -jar sorbasRL.jar restaurants-input.json 0.01 0.01